onifademola/PamoApp/Web/ReadMe.txt

 REFACTORING NOTES:
 -- WardRound is done on Admission, hence WardRound should be mapped to Admission Table, not Patient

-QUES
+MEETING QUES
 1. Who schedules appointment?
-Doctor i guess !
+Doctor i guess, or is it front desk ?
 2. Get lab report templates
 3. Get doctor's report template
+4. Can prescription be altered by pharmacy without doctor's consent ?

 TABLES CONVERTED TO FIELDS: